 We can see that coupled models are defined as a set of basic components (atomic or coupled), which are interconnected.
 The influencees of a model define to which model outputs must be sent.
 The translation function is in charge of converting the outputs of a model into inputs for the others.
-To do so, an index of influencees is created for each model $(I_i)$ .
-This index defines that the outputs of the model $M_i$ are connected to inputs in the model $M_j$ , where j is an element of $I_i$ .
+To do so, an index of influencees is created for each model (I_i).
+This index defines that the outputs of the model M_i are connected to inputs in the model M_j , where j is an element of I_i .

 Cell-DEVS [10] is an extension to the DEVS formalism, which allows the implementation of cellular models with timing delays.
 A cellular model can be defined as an infinite n-dimensional lattice with cells whose values are updated according to a local rule.
 This is done using the present cell state and those of a finite set of nearby cells (called its neighborhood).
-The goal of Cell-DEVS is to improve the execution performance of cellular models by using a discrete-event approach and to enhance timing definition by making it more expressive.
-Here, each cell is defined as an atomic model using timing delays and it can be later integrated to a coupled model representing the cell space.
-Cell-DEVS atomic models can be specified as
+The goal of Cell-DEVS is to improve execution performance of cellular models by using a discrete-event approach, and to enhance timing definition by making it more expressive.
+Here, each cell is defined as an atomic model using timing delays, and it can be later integrated to a coupled model representing the cell space.
+Cell-DEVS atomic models can be specified as:

+TDC=

+$$<$$

-$$TDC = \langle X, Y, S, N, delay, d, \delta{int}, \delta{ext}, \tau, \lambda, ta \rangle$$
+X, Y, S, N, delay, d, δ{nt} , δ{ext} , τ , λ , ta $>$

-- where X defines external input events, Y is the set of external output events, S is the set of sequential states for the cell, N is the set of input events, delay defines the kind of delay for the cell, d defines the delay's length, $\delta{int}$ is the internal transition function, $\delta{ext}$ the external transition function, $\tau$ is a local computing function, $\lambda$ the output function and ta is the time advance function. - Each cell uses N inputs to compute its next state.
+X defines external input events,

+Y is the set of external output events,

+S is the set of sequential states for the cell,

+N is the set of input events;

+delay defines the kind of delay for the cell,

+ddefines the delay's length;

+d{nt} is the internal transition function,

+\mathbf{d}{xt} the external transition function,

+t is a local computing function,

+1 the output function, and

+ta is the time advance function.

+Each cell uses N inputs to compute its next state.
 These inputs, which are received through the model interface, activate the local computing function.
 A delay can be associated with each cell, allowing the deferral of the computed result to be transmitted to other models.
 Transport delays model a variable commuting time.
-On the other hand, inertial delays have pre-emptive semantics (some scheduled events can be avoided).
+Instead, inertial delays have preemptive semantics (some scheduled events can be avoided).
 The model advances through the activation of the internal, external, output and state's duration functions, as in other DEVS models.